Generic selectors

 Conclusion

-“Let marriage be held honorable by all,” said Paul (Hebrews 13:4).
+Marriage is honorable among all,” said Paul (Hebrews 13:4).
 God intended marriage to be a lifetime commitment between a husband and wife and He holds vows to the highest standards of love, faithfulness, and trust.
-The marital covenant reflects the eternal marriage of Jesus Christ and the Church.
+The marital covenant reflects the eternal marriage of Jesus Christ and the ekklesia.
 True Christians who desire to enter into an eternal covenant with God are warned to “count the cost” (Luke 14:28)—and so, too, should all who enter into a marital covenant.

 Those who go through a divorce have a heavy burden.
 While the sin of a betrayal is serious, both the offender and victim have a responsibility.
 God requires them to be willing to reconcile even though it is not always possible or prudent to fully restore the previous relationship[24].
 Repentance to the victim is required of the offender and the victim is obligated to forgive when the offender repents, at least to the extent that they are no longer enemies.